PusakaOfJavaHack/PusakaOfJava/README.md

-# Pusakaofjava Indonesia Corp AI Chatbot with Execution and Analysis
+# Pusakaofjava Indonesia Corp Artificial Intelligence (AI) Chatbot with Execution and Analysis
 This project implements a chatbot with code execution, analysis, and machine learning model training functionalities.
 Users can interact with the chatbot, execute Python code, analyze the code using pylint, and train machine learning models.